 Six people led a process shaping what eventually became FoodCorps, but it was a crowd-sourced and community-supported initiative from the start.
 Our development was informed by a large group planning summit and monthly open conference calls, with thousands of participants.

-Founding team (pictured, from left): Jerusha Klemperer, Curt Ellis (FoodCorps’ CEO), Crissie McMullan, Ian Cheney, Debra Eschmeyer (former FoodCorps VP and Executive Director of Let’s Move! and Senior Nutrition Policy Advisor to President Obama), and Cecily Upton (FoodCorps’ Chief Strategist & SVP of Strategy & Partnerships).
+Founding team (pictured, from left): Jerusha Klemperer, Curt Ellis (FoodCorps’ CEO), Crissie McMullan, Ian Cheney, Debra Eschmeyer (former FoodCorps VP and Executive Director of Let’s Move! and Senior Nutrition Policy Advisor to President Obama), and Cecily Upton (formerly FoodCorps’ Chief Strategist & SVP of Strategy & Partnerships).